Helping pupils and staff protect the environment.

 What can you recycle in school?

-Any schools with a Northumberland County Council or SITA UK Ltd recycling collection can recycle the materials listed below:
+Any schools with a Northumberland County Council or SUEZ UK Ltd recycling collection can recycle the materials listed below:

 - all plastic bottles - please rinse and remove lids